UKCloud/documentation/articles/other/other-ref-external-security-review-testing.md

 All UKCloud services, and their underlying infrastructure are suitable for supporting OFFICIAL and OFFICIAL-SENSITIVE data.
 We achieve this via a robust risk management system that meets stringent requirements and best practice industry standards.
 We also complete a comprehensive IT Security Health Check of the entire infrastructure, undertaken by an external assessment organisation, on a regular basis.
 UKCloud has implemented all 14 NCSC Cloud Security Principles.

-However, to ensure that you are able to meet your own legislative, regulatory and/or contractual requirements, UKCloud provides a service to assist customers in undertaking appropriate security reviews of the services above the underlying platform.
-In this way, we will co-operate with reasonable requests in arranging, conducting and reviewing the results of such reviews and/or tests.
+However, to ensure that you're able to meet your own legislative, regulatory and/or contractual requirements, UKCloud provides a service to assist you in undertaking appropriate security reviews of the services above the underlying platform.
+In this way, we'll co-operate with reasonable requests in arranging, conducting and reviewing the results of such reviews and/or tests.

 > [!IMPORTANT]
-> Within the terms and conditions of the service (full details included with the application form), you (and any third parties or agents you engage) must treat any results or information of these tests as confidential, safeguard it accordingly and not disclose any confidential information belonging to the other party.
-Further, any activities or testing performed outside of the agreed scope will be treated as malicious and/or unauthorised activity which may result in a breach of contract, service cessation and legal consequences.
+> Within the terms and conditions of the service, you (and any third parties or agents you engage) must treat any results or information of these tests as confidential, safeguard it accordingly and not disclose any confidential information belonging to the other party.
+Further, any activities or testing performed outside of the agreed scope will be treated as malicious and/or unauthorised activity, which may result in a breach of contract, service cessation and legal consequences.
 If you have any questions relating to UKCloud's policies and procedures in place to mitigate risk within the underlying platform, contact us for further information.
 >
 > Confidential information includes, but is not limited to all commercial, marketing, financial, technical, security, personnel, operational and similar information, including trade secrets, "know how", brand marks, trademarks and other proprietary information.